Gorno-Badakhshan: Since Independence

+21st century civil unrest

 A number of violent clashes and demonstrations have occurred in the region since the end of the civil war, with major incidences of civil unrest in 2012, 2014, 2018, 2021, and 2022.
 Clashes erupted on 24 July 2012 between the Tajik military and militants loyal to the former warlord Tolib Ayombekov, after Ayombekov was accused of murdering a Tajik general.
-On 18 May 2022, around 200 anti-government demonstrators blocked a road in Rushon which led to the regional capital Khorog.
-Some of the demonstrators later ambushed a security convoy on the same road, resulting in the deaths of eight militants and one officer, the injuries of 13 officers, and the arrests of 70 assailants.
-The Tajik interior ministry stated that the attack was an attempt to "destabilise the social and political situation" in the region.
+On 18 May 2022, around 200 anti-government demonstrators, led by Mamadboqir Mamadboqirov, blocked a road in Rushon which led to the regional capital Khorog.
+The violent clashes between Tajiikistani military and the GBAO population in 2012, 2014, 2018, 2021 and in 2022 are peaks in the steady militarization of the region.
+Spectators assess these actions by the government as strategy to gain full political control over the formerly autonomous Gorno-Badakhshan, as well as over the informal opium trade, culminating in the assassination of several influential local leaders.
+This violates the Tajik peace accord.

+In May 2022, Tajik government forces killed 40 civilians protesting against the torture and murdering of the youth representative Gulbiddin Ziyobekov.
+The Tajik interior ministry stated that the protestors attempted to "destabilise the social and political situation" in the region.
+Many of the protestors, but also journalists and human rights activists were detained in the subsequent cover-up.
+Additionally, the government seized properties and kidnapped even oppositional Pamiris abroad.
+Some human rights activists describe the situation as 'ethnic cleansing'.
+Genocide watch is stressing the polarization and the persecution of Pamiris through the government.

 Districts and geography

 Darvoz District is the western "beak" of the province.
-West-central Gorno-Badakhshan is mostly a series of east–west mountain ranges separated by valleys of rivers that flow into the Panj River.
-The districts correspond the river valleys.
+West-central Gorno-Badakhshan is mostly a series of east–west mountain ranges separated by valleys of rivers that flow into the Panj.
+The districts correspond to the river valleys.
 Murghob District occupies the eastern half of the province and is mostly a desolate plateau with high mountains on the west.

 The districts of Gorno-Badakhshan are: